• Skip to primary navigation

 You will have seen this in your GT Metrix results.
 What does it all mean?

-Much of the above comment about plugins and sliders comes down to this: Inefficient use of jquery and similar scripts that are hogging the show on your site.
+Much of the above comment about plugins and sliders come down to the Inefficient use of jquery and similar scripts that are hogging the show on your site.

 Most sites live with the nuisance, but if you have the inclination, there are things you can do to (possibly) solve the problem.

 You could install a plugin.
 We have used Speed Booster Pack on some sites with good success.
 It enables you to customise the settings for jquery and CSS, minify, lazy load images and a few other good things.
-And, if anything breaks you can just disable that Booster pack component.
+And, if anything breaks, you can disable that Booster pack component.

 Be careful and test afterwards.
 Some plugins are not made very well and will break down and cry if you tell them to go to the back of the queue, which is essentially what this plugin does.